-- filename (str) The path to the file. - fmt (str; optional (default: "neighbour")) The format used to save the graph.
-Supported formats are: "neighbour" (neighbour list, default if format cannot be deduced automatically), "ssp" (scipy.sparse), "edge_list" (list of all the edges in the graph, one edge per line, represented by a source target-pair), "gml" (gml format, default if filename ends with '.gml'), "graphml" (graphml format, default if filename ends with '.graphml' or '.xml'), "dot" (dot format, default if filename ends with '.dot'), "gt" (only when using graph_tool'<http://graph-tool.skewed.de/> as library, detected if 'filename ends with '.gt'). - separator (str, optional (default " ")) separator used to separate inputs in the case of custom formats (namely "neighbour" and "edge_list") - secondary (str, optional (default: ";")) Secondary separator used to separate attributes in the case of custom formats.

-- attributes (list, optional (default: [])) List of names for the attributes present in the file.
+- filename (str) The path to the file. - fmt (str, optional (default: deduced from filename)) The format used to save the graph.
+Supported formats are: "neighbour" (neighbour list), "ssp" (scipy.sparse), "edge_list" (list of all the edges in the graph, one edge per line, represented by a source target-pair), "gml" (gml format, default if filename ends with '.gml'), "graphml" (graphml format, default if filename ends with '.graphml' or '.xml'), "dot" (dot format, default if filename ends with '.dot'), "gt" (only when using graph_tool as library, detected if filename ends with '.gt'). - separator (str, optional (default " ")) separator used to separate inputs in the case of custom formats (namely "neighbour" and "edge_list") - secondary (str, optional (default: ";")) Secondary separator used to separate attributes in the case of custom formats. - attributes (list, optional (default: [])) List of names for the attributes present in the file.
 If a notifier is present in the file, names will be deduced from it; otherwise the attributes will be numbered.
-This argument can also be used to load only a subset of the saved attributes. - notifier (str, optional (default: "@")) Symbol specifying the following as meaningfull information.
-Relevant information is formatted @info_name=info_value, where info_name is in ("attributes", "directed", "name", "size") and associated info_value are of type (list, bool, str, int).
-Additional notifiers are @type=SpatialGraph/Network/ SpatialNetwork, which must be followed by the relevant notifiers among @shape, @population, and @graph. - from_string (bool, optional (default: False)) Load from a string instead of a file.
+For "edge_list", attributes may also be present as additional columns after the source and the target. - attributes_types (dict, optional (default: str)) Backup information if the type of the attributes is not specified in the file.
+Values must be callables (types or functions) that will take the argument value as a string input and convert it to the proper type. - notifier (str, optional (default: "@")) Symbol specifying the following as meaning-full information.
+Relevant information are formatted @info_name=info_value, where info_name is in ("attributes", "directed", "name", "size") and associated info_value are of type (list, bool, str, int).
+Additional notifiers are @type=SpatialGraph/Network/SpatialNetwork, which must be followed by the relevant notifiers among @shape, @population, and @graph. - from_string (bool, optional (default: False)) Load from a string instead of a file. - ignore (str, optional (default: "#")) Ignore lines starting with the ignore string.